Kaidine/Mechwarrior-Joystick-Guide/README.md

 ## Overview

 ### Summary
-This guide should walk you through getting joysticks (or other HID devices) working with MechWarrior titles both past and present.
+This guide should walk you through getting joysticks (or other HID devices) working with Mechwarrior titles both past and present.
 As of right now, this will only work on *native Windows* systems.
 I'd love to include support for Mac/Linux, but the programs I'll be describing here are Windows-only.
 Alternatives may exist, but I'm not aware of them- If you know of any, let me know or open a pull request!